Updates

 • Projects expire 3 days after subscription cancellation

-• Processing failures charge credits — documented 2026 pattern
+• Processing failures charge credits — documented ongoing pattern

 Critical Distinction